-The New Black Fest ~ Trayvon Martin • Joe’s Pub ~ Toshi Reagon • Baltimore Center Stage ~ America Project • No Passport ~ Gun Control Action Project & Pulse Night Club • Keen Co. • Theatre Askew • Planet Connectivity• Voices of Uganda
+The New Black Fest ~ Trayvon Martin Anthology, Joe’s Pub ~ Toshi Reagon , Baltimore Center Stage ~ My America, No Passport ~ Gun Control Action & Pulse Night Club, Keen Company, Theatre Askew, Planet Connectivity, Voices of Uganda

-13P, The Public, Center Theatre Group, New Black Fest, The Cherry Lane Theatre, TimeLine, WAM, Theater J, The Goodman, Keen, Baltimore Center Stage, Horizon, Hourglass and the 52nd Street Project.
-Her plays have been performed in London, Uganda and Canada.
+13P, The Public, Center Theatre Group, New Black Fest, The Cherry Lane Theatre, TimeLine, WAM, Theater J, The Goodman, Keen, Baltimore Center Stage, Horizon, Mosaic, The Stag, Hourglass, 52nd Street Project.
+Productions in London, Uganda and Canada.

 A playwriting instructor and mentor, Ms. Miller leads Weekend Warrior Intensives and Series Six workshops.
-Adjunct Professor at The New School MFA, SUNY Purchase B.A., Primary Stages ESPA, Visiting Lecturer Princeton, New York Theatre Workshop's Mind the Gap, Girl Be Heard, Sundance Institute, Stella Adler Outreach, Arts Connection TRaC (2x finalist President’s Coming Up Taller Award) and worked with youth in refugee camps in Northern Uganda and Palestine.
+She has been an Adjunct Professor at The New School MFA, SUNY Purchase B.A., Primary Stages ESPA, Visiting Lecturer Princeton.
+She’s led workshops for New York Theatre Workshop's Mind the Gap, Girl Be Heard, Sundance Institute, Stella Adler Outreach, Arts Connection and worked with youth in refugee camps in Northern Uganda and Palestine.
 She has made plays with marginalized youth, HOME/AWAY (Theatre Askew) and CONSPICUOUS (Keen Company).

 Voices of Uganda brought Winter to northern Uganda to create plays with a group of youth living in a refugee camp whose lives were ravaged by the Lords Resistance Army and HIV/ AIDS.
 The plays were written in English and Luo and performed for and by refugees.
 She participated in the documentary "After Kony: Staging Hope."
 Stateside, legends Ruby Dee, Allison Janney and Liv Ullman have performed her monologue Lifelines.

-Winter has committed acts of journalism writing 70+ articles for the Metro and Arts sections of The New York Times and as a regular contributor to the Music and Style sections.
+Winter has written 70+ articles for the Metro and Arts sections of The New York Times and as a regular contributor to the Music and Style sections.
 She has written for New York Magazine, The Boston Globe, Variety and The Brooklyn Rail.

 A Certified Core Energetics Practitioner, Winter works with writers to open channels